 We’ve all heard of the sophomore slump—well, all of us except Anker.
-The Anker SoundCore Liberty Air 2 exceeds our expectations for how a cheap pair of true wireless earbuds should perform, making it one of my personal favorites.
-The Qi-compatible charging case feels premium and the call quality is superb.
-Let’s jump right in and explore the strengths and weaknesses of this generally great headset.
+The Anker Soundcore Liberty Air 2 exceeds our expectations for how a cheap pair of true wireless earbuds should perform, making it one of my favorites.
+The Qi-compatible charging case feels premium and the battery life is great.
+We spent two weeks with the Soundcore Liberty Air 2, exploring its strengths and weaknesses to share with you.

 - Hands-free callers need to get these earbuds, because the microphone system is among the best we’ve tested in true wireless earbuds.
 Unless you’re willing to spend upwards of $230 for the Apple AirPods Pro, this is the best mic quality you’ll get.

-- Commuters should consider this package; even though the ‘buds don’t offer noise cancelling, they passively block out a lot of sound.
+- Commuters should consider this package; even though the buds don’t offer noise canceling, they passively block out a lot of sound.

 - Athletes may want to shell out for these versatile earbuds as they’re IPX5-certified, meaning they can withstand strong sprays of water from practically any direction.

-How are the Anker SoundCore Liberty Air 2 built?
+How is the Anker Soundcore Liberty Air 2 built?

 For the attainable price, these earbuds are extremely well built.
 Yes, it’s an all-plastic construction from the earbuds to the case, but it looks and feels great.